 As circumferential welds frequently involve long continuous welds, a comment on flux collection is timely.
 Keeping the flux clean has several advantages.
-It produces sound, smooth welds and will not clog the flux feeding mecha-
+It produces sound, smooth welds and will not clog the flux feeding mechanism.

-It is not sufficient to simply clamp a ground lead to some stationary part of the fixture as this will cause welding current to pass through the bearings of the rotating part of the fixture.
-This will cause arcing of the bearings and eventually destruction of the bearings.
-Grounding may be done nism.
 Try to catch the flux before it reaches the floor.
 Use a vacuum recovery unit to remove dust and a magnetic separator to take out magnetic particles, when necessary.